Athletes with heart or vascular disease or those at risk have specific goals and objectives in mind.

 During your appointment

-You will receive these tests: basic blood test, electrocardiogram, specialized echocardiogram and chest x-ray.
+You will generally receive these tests: basic blood test, electrocardiogram, and a specialized echocardiogram.
 Further testing will be tailored to your presenting complaint and findings at the time of your evaluation.
 These may include: cardiac MRI or CT, exercise stress test/cardiopulmonary testing, tilt table, arrhythmia monitoring, EP studies or cardiac catheterization.

 You will meet with a sports cardiologist who will review your records and medical history, do a physical examination, discuss your test results with you and provide you with an assessment as well as an individualized care plan and recommendations.